inBeat/inbeat-website/content/top-influencers/instagram/vegan/united-states/_index.md

 ---
-title: Top 10 Vegan Instagram Influencers In United States In 2022
+title: Top 10 Vegan Instagram Influencers In United States In 2023
 description: >-
-  Find top vegan Instagram influencers in United States in 2022.
-Most popular hashtags: #styleinspo #fashiongram #whatiwore.
+  Find top vegan Instagram influencers in United States in 2023.
+Most popular hashtags: #vegan #plantbased #veganrecipes.
 platform: Instagram
-hits: 3867
+hits: 4896
-text_top: Identify the top-rated Instagram influencers on inBeat.
+text_top: Discover the top-rated Instagram influencers on inBeat.
-text_bottom: Our database has 3867 Instagram influencers like this in United States for you to connect with.
+text_bottom: Our database has 4896 Instagram influencers like this in United States for you to work with.
 profiles:
   - username: "danascruggs"
     fullname: >-